Corneal opacity is scarring of the cornea. This is the clear front layer of the eye.

 This problem makes it hard for light to pass through the cornea to the retina.
 The cornea may also look white or clouded over.

 Things that may raise the risk of this problem are:

-- Eye injury, whether from a force, such as a poke in the eye, or from a chemical agent
+- Eye injury, such as from a blow to the eye or a chemical agent

 - Stevens-Johnson syndrome

 - Problems with the cornea that are present from birth

 |Copyright © Nucleus Medical Media, Inc.|

 Problems may be:

 - Vision decrease or loss